linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 5. **Test the script manually**:

-   Before integrating the script with SSH, test it manually by running:
+   Before integrating it with SSH, test it manually by running:

    ```bash
    /home/your_username/ssh-login-notify.sh
    ```

    You should receive a Pushbullet notification on your second device asking for approval.
-After tapping **Yes**, the script will ask for the OTP, and if correct, access will be granted.
+After tapping **Yes**, the script will prompt you for the OTP, and if correct, access will be granted.

 ---

 ### **Step 5: Configure SSH to Use the ForceCommand**

-To ensure that the script is executed whenever someone logs in via SSH, you need to configure SSH to force the execution of the script.
+To ensure that the script runs automatically during SSH login, configure SSH to use the `ForceCommand` option.

 1. **Edit the SSH configuration file**: